Siege of Ma'arra: Cannibalism

 During or after the siege, some of the starving crusaders resorted to cannibalism, feeding on the bodies of Muslims.
-This fact itself is not seriously in doubt, as it is acknowledged by nearly a dozen Christian chronicles written during the twenty years after the Crusade, all of which are based at least to some degree on eyewitness accounts.
+This fact itself is not seriously in doubt, as it is acknowledged by nearly a dozen Christian chronicles written during the 20 years after the Crusade, all of which are based at least to some degree on eyewitness accounts.

 The crusaders' cannibalism is also briefly mentioned in an Arab source, which explains it as due to hunger ("racked by dearth").

 There is conflicting evidence on when exactly and why the cannibalism happened.
-Some sources state that enemies were eaten during the siege, while others (a slight majority) state that it happened after the city had been conquered.
+Some sources state that enemies were eaten during the siege, while others (a slight majority) say this occurred after the city had been conquered.
 Another source of tension concerns its motives: was it practised secretly due to famine, or openly in front of enemies to shock and frighten them?

 After the city's fall, the Crusaders stayed there for about a month before continuing their march to Jerusalem while their leaders debated how to divide the lands they had conquered.
 One group of chronicles suggests that the cannibalism occurred after the end of the siege and was entirely motivated by hunger.
-The earliest text in this tradition, the Gesta Francorum, states that because of great deprivations after the siege, "Some cut the flesh of dead bodies into strips and cooked them for eating."
+The earliest text in this tradition, the Gesta Francorum, states that, because of severe deprivation after the siege, "Some cut the flesh of dead bodies into strips and cooked them for eating."
 Peter Tudebode's chronicle gives a similar description, though adding that only Muslims were eaten.
 Several other works that are partially based on the Gesta Francorum include similar accounts, likewise stating that only Muslims or "Turks" were consumed.
 Only one of them says that "human flesh was being traded openly", while the others imply that it was only eaten discreetly, out of sight.

 Raymond of Aguilers, who seems to have been present at Ma'arra, likewise states that the cannibalism happened after the siege and "in the midst of famine", but adds that human flesh was consumed in public and "with gusto" rather than secretly and shamefully.
-He adds that these spectacles shocked the Muslims who were terrified by the resolution and cruelty of the crusaders – which is somewhat at odds with his account that these events happened after the fall of the city when all Muslims in the vicinity were either dead or enslaved.
+He adds that these spectacles shocked the Muslims, who were terrified by the resolution and cruelty of the crusaders, which is somewhat at odds with his account that these events happened after the fall of the city, when all Muslims in the vicinity were either dead or enslaved.